thetanvi18/ML-Projects/README.md

 2)Sentiment Analysis: This project performs sentiment analysis on Flipkart product reviews to understand customer opinions.
 It uses Python libraries like pandas, nltk and VADER to clean the data and calculate sentiment scores, providing insights into the overall sentiment distribution(positive, negative and neutral).

 3)Small Language Model Book QnA system: This implementation uses a Small Language Model (SLM) based on DistilBERT fine-tuned on the SQuAD dataset.
 The model extracts answers from a given book content by tokenizing the input and passing it through a pre-trained transformer.
 Clone the repo, install dependencies, and run streamlit run slmbkqa.py to use it interactively.

+4)Image classifier: This project implements an image classifier using Convolutional Neural Networks (CNN) with Keras and TensorFlow, trained on the MNIST dataset to recognize handwritten digits.
+The model preprocesses the images, builds a CNN architecture, and evaluates its performance, achieving high accuracy in digit classification.